We have enjoyed wonderful celebrations in the ordination of Bishop Paul on Saturday 3rd March, 11am

 Bishop Paul’s Coat of Arms

 All bishops of the Catholic Church have a right to a Coat of Arms (armorial bearings).
-The primary interest of the Church in the use of heraldry is that each bishop has his own distinct arms correctly reflecting his rank in the Church.
+The primary interest of the Church in the use of heraldry is that each bishop’s distinct personal arms have external ornaments which reflect his rank in the Church.
 The Coat of Arms, of Most Reverend Paul Martin SM is composed of the shield with its various charges, the external ornaments of a bishop, and his episcopal motto.

-The main charges of the shield (escutcheon) have particular significance for Bishop Martin.
-The top portion of the field (in chief) is blue (azure).
+The main charges on the shield (escutcheon) of his personal arms have particular significance for Bishop Martin.
+The top portion of the shield (the chief) is blue (azure).
 The Marian symbol (monogram) on the blue sky represents Mary.
-It reflects the call of Mary to Bishop Martin to be a member of the Society of Mary.
+It reflects the call of Mary to Bishop Martin to be a member of the Society of Mary which uses the Marian monogram in this form.
 It is a reminder that Mary is the Mother of God and also the perfect disciple of her Son Jesus.
 Her prayer and example teach us what it is to be faithful disciples.
 She wants all to know her Son and share in his love as she continues to support the church in these modern times.

 On a scroll below the shield is Bishop Martin’s motto: Rejoice in the Lord always.
 (Philippians 4:4)